 When do the apprenticeship programs start?

 The Construction Management apprenticeship begins with a new class each June.
 Applications are due by early January.

 The HVACR apprenticeship begins in September.
-Applications are due by mid-August.
+Applications available July 1st and are due by mid-August.

 Do I earn a degree or certification?

 In the Construction Management program, apprentices will earn a Certificate in Construction Management upon completion of the two-year program.
 This certificate consists of 34 academic credits.
 You will also be eligible to sit for your Construction Manager in Training (CMIT) certification.

 In the HVACR program, apprentices are automatically awarded their journeyman license upon successful completion of the 4-year program.

 In the IT program, apprentices earn 18 – 24 academic credits.